 Arroyo not-so Seco (Highwater)

-This writeup shows Arroyo not-so Seco at 450 cfs, when it verges on class V. For the regular low-water writeup, see Arroyo not-so Seco.
-Boaters who arrive to find this creek running above 400 cfs ought to consider hiking up the gated dirt road only one mile to a put-in below the gorge.
-This way you can combine the easier two miles of this run with the Schwind runs from Arroyo Center to Miller's Lodge or below.
+This writeup shows Arroyo not-so Seco at around 500 cfs, when it verges on class V, although easier lines are available in most of the drops.
+For the regular low-water writeup, see Arroyo not-so Seco.
+Boaters who arrive to find this creek running above 450 cfs might consider hiking up the gated dirt road only to Santa Lucia Creek, which avoids Recirculator, the highwater class V rapid.
+However the steep rapids on Santa Lucia Creek can be brushy in spots.

 mile 0